emilio2hd/mac-dev-playbook/README.md

 # Mac Development Ansible Playbook

-This playbook installs and configures most of the software I use on my Mac for web and software development.
+A playbook that installs and configures most of the software I use on my Mac for web and software development.

 *See also*: